AgentXRay: White-Boxing Agentic Systems via Workflow Reconstruction: Experiments

 \textbf{Implementation Details.} We leverage both proprietary and open-weight LLMs to construct the primitive space, and access all models via API endpoints.
 Proprietary models include \texttt{gpt-4-turbo}, \texttt{gpt-4}, \texttt{gpt-4o-mini}, and \texttt{gpt-3.5-turbo} \cite{achiam2023gpt}.
 We additionally include strong third-party models served via compatible APIs, including \texttt{claude-sonnet-4-20250514}.
 Open-weight models include \texttt{llama-4-maverick-17b-128e-instruct} \cite{dubey2024llama}, \texttt{deepseek-v3.2} \cite{liu2024deepseek}, \texttt{qwen3-coder-30b-a3b-instruct} \cite{yang2025qwen3}, and \texttt{glm-4.7} \cite{zeng2022glm}.

 \textbf{Evaluation Metric.} We measure \emph{proxy fidelity}: given the same input, does the reconstructed workflow produce an output artifact similar to the target system, regardless of unobservable internal traces.
-Because targets are strict black boxes and executing open-ended multi-file outputs can be costly or non-portable, we adopt \textbf{Static Functional Equivalence (SFE)} \cite{ren2020codebleu} as a scalable proxy metric.
+Because targets are strict black boxes and executing open-ended multi-file outputs can be costly or non-portable, executable-test-based evaluation~\cite{austin2021program, chen2021evaluating} is impractical at scale.
+We therefore adopt \textbf{Static Functional Equivalence (SFE)}~\cite{ren2020codebleu}---a structure-aware code similarity metric---as our scalable proxy.
+Concretely, SFE combines three AST-derived components with fixed weights: \emph{interface similarity} (20\%; function/class signatures and module structure), \emph{logic similarity} (50\%; algorithmic patterns, control flow, and computational expressions), and \emph{semantic similarity} (30\%; identifier semantics with synonym normalization, plus code-intent features from comments and docstrings).
+The logic-dominant weighting reflects that algorithmic structure is most indicative of behavioral equivalence in code-centric domains, while interface and naming provide complementary structural and intent signals.
+We use a TF--IDF cosine fallback~\cite{reimers2019sentence, zhang2019bertscore} when AST parsing fails ($<$5\% of samples).

 \textbf{Human validation of SFE.} To validate SFE as a proxy for \emph{output-level} similarity, we conduct a small-scale blind human study with three annotators on 30 stratified-randomly sampled output pairs across domains and SFE score ranges.
 Human similarity scores (0--1) are positively correlated with SFE (Spearman $\rho{=}0.61$, $p{<}0.001$, 95\% CI $[{0.30,0.80}]$); inter-annotator agreement is moderate (Krippendorff's $\alpha{=}0.57$).